gvwilson/tidynomicon/README.md

 write_csv(tidy, tidy_file)
 ```

-Here are some of the issues I encountered along the way that this training will need to cover,
+Here are some of the issues I encountered along the way that this training will need to cover
-and some questions that I still have.
+and questions I still have:

 - Since the first few lines of the CSV aren't tidy, I ignore them, then select rows using row number based on inspection of the raw CSV.
   Is there a better way to get the data I want to tidy?